thegraidenetwork/job-openings/positions/software-engineer-1.md

 ### Personality Requirements
 - You are curious, ask thoughtful questions, and are comfortable conducting independent research
-- You like to see the big picture and want to know your company's CEO on a first-name basis
+- You like to see the big picture and enjoy working with a small, tight knit team
 - You're detail-oriented with a desire to do things "the right way" even if you're not quite sure what that way is yet
 - You are an independent learner and do-er who tinkers with things all the time

 ### Nice to haves
-- Experience with [Angular 2+](https://angular.io/) (we're using version 5 currently), and [Angular CLI](https://github.com/angular/angular-cli)
+- Experience with [Angular](https://angular.io/) (we're using version 5 currently), and [Angular CLI](https://github.com/angular/angular-cli)
 - Automated testing experience with Karma, Jasmine, or comparable frameworks
 - Typescript
 - PHP and the Laravel Framework